The64thGamer/cheeseepedia/content/wiki/wolfman-show.md

 ### First Installation

-The only installed show would appear in {{< wiki-link "Kansas City, MO (2726 NE Vivion Rd)" >}} in March of 1980.
+The only installed show would appear in {{< wiki-link "Kansas City (Antioch), MO (2726 NE Vivion Rd)" >}} in March of 1980.
 This would be installed in the Electric Roomhttps://youtu.be/l8klZSSvZcA?t=2551, also referred to as the 'electric theatre room' and the 'disco room'.{{< cite 8 >}} In 1981, the {{< wiki-link "Wolf Pack 5" >}} present at the store would be replaced with a {{< wiki-link "Rock-afire Explosion" >}}, suggesting the Wolfman act could have also been removed at the same time, but not a confirmation.
 The Wolf Pack 5 was sent to Creative Engineering.
 In March of 2015, the WP5 would be brought out of storage for the first time, but only one of the two Wolfman animatronics were present.
 This Wolfman however had 'Disco TIM' written on his cosmetic shells.
 This could be a general nickname for the Wolfman character, or could imply the Wolfman returned was the one from the disco room.{{< cite 9 >}}

 ### Second Planned Show